 It’s funny that a Hendrix song would come on now though, because one thing I haven’t mentioned here is how important that man is to me.
 He was an incredible human being and musician.
 One of a kind.
 I’ve read quite a few books about him.
 The best one that I’ve read at this point is ‘Electric Gypsy’ which for awhile, I had considered the bible of Hendrix.
 You can find the link to the book on our Links page.

 Okay-this radio station is getting even better.
-I can no longer concentrate on typing and listening to this great music.
+I can no longer concentrate on typing and listening to this great music albums.
 Another Stevie Ray song just came on.
-An instrumental.
+An instrumental album.
 Now what is the name of this one?
-I just looked up the link to radio power’s site.
+I just looked up covers and the link to radio power’s site.
 Here’s the link for anyone who might be interested.
 I can’t believe this -now they’re playing another rare Hendrix recording-this title I know-‘Red House’.
 On this version, they were calling themselves ‘Electric Church’.
 I think that was in between The Jimi Hendrix Experience and Band of Gypsys.
 Someone correct me if I’m wrong.

 For anyone who is into old american blues as well as Hendrix I would highly recommend this internet station.
 There aren’t many ads and there are few interruptions in between songs.
 (Now this was a spontaneous post!
 It wasn’t meant to start off as a radio advert, I swear!)